ob-d/TRUE.Name.Of.God/T.md

-      Our beloved Father in ths garden of heaven, has lots of humor.
+      Our beloved Father in the garden of heaven, has lots of humor.
       It was 1 of his greatst creations, because we would laugh,
       and have a good feeling with it, thus harmonize our network
       AND every 1 ELSE will harmonize,
       by the frequency of O
       Thats why we use this concept of unconditional love, the greatest gift ever received from him, as the most ultimate AND omniscient,
       of not just 1 but of them all.
       A pure plessure to receive,